-- 1. Peer-reviewed academic journal articles published in recognized scholarly journals at the state, regional, national, or international level.
-Further proof of outlet quality can be indicated in the submitted dossier (for instance, by noting which major databases the journal is indexed in). - 2.
-Book chapters in scholarly anthologies published by presses with a national or international reputation for quality publications or small presses with a well-established reputation for high quality publications. - 3.
-Scholarly monographs published by reputable academic presses. - 4.
-Textbooks published by academic or commercial presses with national or international reputation for quality publications, if the textbook requires substantial original contributions by the tenure-track candidate (viz., the work is not merely a collection of classic readings, etc.). - 5.
+- 4. Textbooks published by academic or commercial presses with national or international reputation for quality publications, if the textbook requires substantial original contributions by the tenure-track candidate (viz., the work is not merely a collection of classic readings, etc.). - 5.
 Edited collections of scholarly essays.
 Candidates will also receive credit for serving as primary editor of a scholarly journal. - 6.
 Peer-reviewed conference papers based on original research presented at state, regional, national, or international academic conferences. - 7.
 Book reviews published in recognized scholarly journals at the state, regional, national, or international level. - 8.
 Encyclopedia and reference book entries. - 9.
 Translations related to their philosophical research. - 10.
 Grant proposals (note whether the application was successful or unsuccessful). - 11.
-Public philosophy contributions, requiring scholarly expertise, that advance the public standing and relevance of philosophy.
+Contributions, requiring scholarly expertise, that advance the public standing and relevance of philosophy.